NoriginMedia/candidate-tester/README.md

 **NOTE:** There is no need to use this tester repo as the basis for your task.
 You can rework it, supply your own structure and include the libraries / dependencies however you prefer.

+ * A base level of interactivity is expected regarding the progression of time and how this is refected in the EPG.
+For example the yellow line indicating the current program should update and change, as well as a functional auto-scroll shortcut to be triggered when pressing on the "NOW" button.

 #### Cool to have (But not required and wont negatively impact assessment):

 * Add more interactions, animations or just nail the UX.
-* Additional screens using mock data api.
 * Responsive layouts for multi-screen support.
 * Make performance and optimization considerations.
-* Go Nuts!
+* Additional screens using mock data api.
+* Additional EPG showing an alternative layout.

 ---